-The "Lexium Integrated Drive" consists of a stepper motor and integrated electronics.
-The product integrates interfaces, control electronics, a holding brake (optional) and the power stage.
+The "Lexium Integrated Drive" consists of a brushless DC motor with integrated gearbox and integrated electronics.
+The product integrates interfaces, control electronics and the power stage.

 Reference value supply

 The "Lexium Integrated Drive" moves the motor according to the commands received by a fieldbus master, for example a PLC or a PC.